The Manger Angels

 I stayed in that moment with my “Manger Angels” until the group was called back inside.
 I did not want to leave.

 My wish for you is that you too find this kind of deep connection, love and peace with your animal companions and all animals.
-Just “be” with them in the silence and allow them to teach you and show you the way.
+Just “BE” with them in silence and allow them to teach you and show you the way.